luyadev/luya/docs/guide/app-module.md

 # Project Module

 A very important behavior in *LUYA* projects are **modules**.
 You can always use modules to put your own custom and reusable logic inside.
 For instance you can put database logic inside of the via ActiveRecord models.
 A module can also provide informations for other module, for example [CMS Blocks](app-blocks.md).

+## Module Types

 There are two different types of Modules:

 + [Admin](app-admin-module.md) - Contains Models, Migrations Administration, [NgRest Crud](ngrest-concept.md).
 + [Frontend](app-module-frontend.md) - Contains controllers and views, logic for frontend implementations.